williamgilpin/dysts/README.md

 Additional functionality and examples can be found in [`the demonstrations notebook.`](demos.ipynb).
 The full API documentation [can be found here](http://www.wgilpin.com/dysts/spbuild/html/index.html).

+## Reference

+For additional details, please see the preprint.
+If using this code for published work, please consider citing the paper.

+    William Gilpin.
+"Chaos as an interpretable benchmark for forecasting and data-driven modelling" 2021.
+Advances in Neural Information Processing Systems (NeurIPS) 2021 https://arxiv.org/abs/2110.05266

 ## Installation

 Install from PyPI